ethanlee515/ethanlee515.github.io/MPQC-SWIA/script.md

 Let's first fully define the problem.
 So P1 wants to send a qubit to P2.
-We'll make some restrictions on the adversary power to make our discussion more effective.
+To make our discussion more effective, we'll make some restrictions on the adversaries.
 The bad guys can drop outgoing messages basically just by not sending them.
-They can also drop incoming messages by pretending that they haven't received them.
+They can also claim someone of not sending a message.
+Like this P2 here.
+It can take the message from P1, and then falsely accuse him of not sending anything.
 For now that's it; we'll worry about issues related to privacy or authentication later.

 So now I've defined the problem we want to solve,